stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 apparently produced some impression in the twisted brain of the boy, for suddenly he began to mutter in a hoarse whisper whose purport I was soon able to catch.

-   "&lsquo;I had to exterminate her--she was the devil--the summit
-and high-priestess of all evil--the spawn of the pit--Marsh knew, and tried to warn me.
+   ""I had to exterminate her--she was the devil--the summit and high-priestess of all evil--the spawn of the pit--Marsh knew, and tried to warn me.
 Good old Frank--I didn't kill him, though I was ready to before I realised.
 But I went down there and killed her--then that cursed hair--'

    "I listened in horror as Denis choked, paused, and began again.

-   "&lsquo;You didn't know--her letters got queer and I knew she was in love with Marsh.
+   ""You didn't know--her letters got queer and I knew she was in love with Marsh.
 Then she nearly stopped writing.
 He never mentioned her--I felt something was wrong, and thought I ought to come back and find out.
 Couldn't tell you--your manner would have given it away.
 Wanted to surprise them.
 Got here about noon today--came